 This policy covers mobile computing devices and mobile storage devices (herein referred to as “mobile devices”).

 In accordance with Conn.Gen.
-Stat. §4d-2 (c) (1), the Chief Information Officer is responsible for developing and implementing policies pertaining to information and telecommunication systems for State Agencies.
+Stat. §4d-8(a), the Office of Policy and Management is responsible for developing and implementing policies pertaining to information and telecommunication systems for State Agencies.

 1. No confidential or restricted State data shall reside on any mobile devices except as set forth in paragraph 2.
-Agencies are required to utilize secure remote data access methods, as approved by DOIT, in support of mobile users.
+Agencies are required to utilize secure remote data access methods, as approved by the Department of Administrative Services, Bureau of Enterprise Systems and Technology (DAS-BEST), in support of mobile users.

 2. In the event utilization of secure remote access methods are not possible, the Agency must adhere to the following restrictions and requirements: